apache/flink/docs/apis/streaming/event_time.md

 source, or inject a *Timestamp Assigner & Watermark Generator*.
 Those functions describe how to access the event timestamps, and what timely out-of-orderness the event stream exhibits.

 The section below describes the general mechanism behind *Timestamps* and *Watermarks*.
-For a guide how to use timestamp assignment and watermark generation in the Flink DataStream API, please refer to [Generating Timestamps / Watermarks]({{ site.baseurl }}/apis/streaming/event_timestamps_watermarks.html)
+For a guide on how to use timestamp assignment and watermark generation in the Flink DataStream API, please refer to [Generating Timestamps / Watermarks]({{ site.baseurl }}/apis/streaming/event_timestamps_watermarks.html)